 Have you ever made your own dog treats?
 There are many, many recipes out there with all different ingredients.
-I’ve found my favorites are these sweet potato chews, as they are cheap, easy to make, and dogs love them.
+They can be as simple as two ingredients (oats and peanut butter), and some are more complex than anything I’d make my family for dinner!
+My dog is not a fussy eater, but he does have a sensitive stomach, so I’m careful about what he eats, especially when it comes to snacks.
+I’ve found my dog treats for Ozzie are these sweet potato chews, as they are cheap, easy to make, and dogs love them.

 Feeding a Dog With a Sensitive Stomach

-While Ozzie is perfect in almost every way, he has an extremely sensitive stomach.
-He was a stray for several months as a puppy, and we will never be sure if that affected his digestive development.
+While Ozzie is perfect in almost every way, as I mentioned, he does have an extremely sensitive stomach.
+We adopted him from a rescue when he was about a year old, and they in turn had pulled him from a shelter.
+He was a stray for several months prior to that, as a puppy, and we will never be sure if that affected his digestive development.

-All we know is that we have to be very careful what we feed him, or he will get very gassy, refuse to eat, and quite possibly leave a mess on the new carpet for me to clean up.
+All we know is that we have to be very careful what we feed him, or he will get very gassy (it’s disgusting), refuse to eat, and quite possibly leave a mess on the new carpet for me to clean up.
 That’s not real cool.

-With quite a bit of trial and error, we’ve gotten the meals pretty well figured out.
-He eats half Hills Science Diet Sensitive Stomach kibble, and half Ollie fresh chicken dinner.
+With quite a bit of trial and error, we’ve got his regular food pretty well figured out.
+He eats half kibble – Hills Science Diet Sensitive Stomach – and half Ollie fresh chicken dinner.
 Have you tried Ollie?
 It’s a delivery service of top-quality dog food – I highly recommend it for any dog!

 We also add K9 Natural Green Tripe Booster to every bowl Ozzie eats for a dose of probiotics.
 They make me think of stinky green Cheetos, but he loves them.
 And anything that helps his stomach stay calm is a win, regardless of the smell.